The Best Florence Restaurants

 The Best Coffee in Florence

 Coffee is sacred in Italy – generally enjoyed at home from a moka pot or standing at a bar.
 If you’ve come to enjoy more American-style coffee, including being able to get coffees to go, head to Ditta Artigianale.
-They have three locations, but I’m partial to the one at Via dello Sprone 5R near 4 Leoni, with its large courtyard in back.
+They have six locations, but I usually go to the one at Via dello Sprone 5R near 4 Leoni, since it’s closest to where we usually stay.
+The brand new one is Piazza Ferrucci is beautiful and is open earlier.

 Everywhere Else

 These are simply our favorite Florence restaurants.
-We’ve also had great meals at Yellow Bar (Via del Proconsolo, 39r), Corte dei Pazzi (Borgo degli Albizi, 54R), Buca Mario (Piazza degli Ottaviani, 16r), Locanda Fiorentina (Via dei Servi, 9/r), Signorvino (Via de’ Bardi, 46/R) and Il Clarinetto (Viale Spartaco Lavagnini, 40), all included on the map above.
+We’ve also had great meals at Osteria da Caterina (Via Ghibellina 134r), Yellow Bar (Via del Proconsolo, 39r), Corte dei Pazzi (Borgo degli Albizi, 54R), Buca Mario (Piazza degli Ottaviani, 16r), Locanda Fiorentina (Via dei Servi, 9/r), Signorvino (Via de’ Bardi, 46/R) and Il Clarinetto (Viale Spartaco Lavagnini, 40), all included on the map above.
+And every trip we have at least one lunch at Giao Giao (Via dei Servi, 35r) – good quick Asian dishes and bubble tea.
+We love the chive pork fried dumplings.

 How about you?
 Where have you stumbled upon in Florence that you absolutely loved?
 What, in your opinion, are the best Florence restaurants?